CloudLabs-MOC/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_14_Lab1_Ex1_InvestigateData.md

 1. Open the new private window, open **Edge** browser and enter the following URL in the address bar: `https://protection.office.com`.
 In the **Sign in** window, enter **JoniS@AzureHOLxZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).Select **Next**.
 In the **Enter password** window, enter Joni's password as provided in the Environmnet Tab.

+1. If you have a tab open in your **Edge** browser for the **Office 365 Security and Compliance Center**, then select it now.
+Otherwise, select a new tab and enter the following URL in the address bar: `https://protection.office.com`.

 1. In the **Security and Compliance Center**, in the left navigation pane, select **Search**, and then under it select **Content search**.

     ![](../Media/M014.8.png)